-After having a look at the basics of the HVAC business, it’s time to focus on the key steps to start a new HVAC business.
+After having a look at the basics of the HVAC business, it’s time to focus on the key steps to starting new HVAC businesses.

-For starting a successful HVAC business, you must begin with an effective business plan.
+For starting a successful HVAC business, you must write an effective business plan.
 A business plan defines the complete roadmap of your running business.

 If you plan to take funds from banks or investors, you need to create a solid HVAC business plan mentioning the complete and appropriate details about the working operation.
-It will help them know about your business goals, finance conditions, and also your own business.
+It will help them know about your business goals, financial obligations, and also your own company.